Gabi-Limberea/OOP-TV/README.md

-# Movie Watching Platform - PooTV
+# Movie Watching Platform - OOP-TV

 #### Made by: [Gabriela Limberea - 322CA](https://github.com/Gabi-Limberea)

 ## __Description__:

-__PooTV__ is a movie watching platform that tries to achieve the same user experience as Netflix.
+__OOP-TV__ is a movie streaming platform that tries to achieve the same user experience as Netflix.
 It allows the users to create an account, log in and purchase movies from a given list of available movies, assuming that those movies are not banned in their country.
 After purchasing a movie, the user can